 Art is celebrated through ‘Art workshops’, giving the children opportunities for further enrichment beyond the skills we study regularly.
 As part of ‘Art Week’, the children use the skills that they have acquired over the course of the year, to produce work around a theme.
 At the annual Art Exhibition in the summer term, a culmination of all children’s work during Art Week and throughout the year is presented to parents to celebrate our children's hard work and success.
 It is very well supported by parents and is a key event in the annual calendar, which allows all those associated with St. Paul’s to come together as a community.

-We are always striving to add to the art curriculum, and would welcome any parents who have qualifications in, or a passion for, any area of art to get in touch if they are able to offer their services to the children.
+We are always striving to add to the art curriculum and would welcome any parents who have qualifications in, or a passion for, any area of art to get in touch if they can offer their services to the children.

 Please find below our subject curriculum map.